francocurotto/DDMre/documentation/rules/abilities_list.md

 Restore AMOUNT HEALTH to all player monsters.
 This ability cannot be skipped.

 ## DIMKILLWEAKEST
-Destroy the opponent monster with the least ATTACK (after abilities effect computation).
+Excluding this monster, destroy the monster with the lowest ATTACK (after abilities effect computation).

 ## DIMKILLTUNNEL (COST, CREST)
 Destroy one monster with the (active) ability TUNNEL.